-The requirements may describe the system in too much detail.
-The result may be that at most one supplier can meet them.
+The requirements shall not describe in detail what the system must do, because the result may be that only one supplier can meet the requirements.
 On the other hand, requirements may be so high-level that the supplier cannot take responsibility for them.
 There has to be a balance.
 We distinguish between four requirement levels: